kevinduigou/codebase-to-llm/UserManual.md

    the **📁 Open Recently** menu.
 Click **🔍 Refresh View** if the file tree needs updating.
 3. **Drag files or select snippets** from the preview panel into the **Context Buffer**.
 4. **Add external sources** via the **Add External Source** button to include web pages or YouTube transcripts.
-5. **Use "Add as Prompt"** by right-clicking a file in the tree to fill the prompt box with its content.
+5. **Use "Add as Prompt** by right-clicking a file in the tree to fill the prompt box with its content.
+6. **Add File as Prompt** Variable: If your prompt contains variables (e.g., {{fileName}}), right-click a file in the directory tree and select "Load as content for [variable_key]" to populate that variable with the file's content.
 6. Optionally:
    - Enable or disable specific **rules**.
    - Add your **task description** in the input field.
    - Choose whether to **include the directory tree**.
 5. Click **"Copy Context"**.
 6. Or use **"Go To"** to copy the context and open ChatGPT or Claude directly in your browser.
-8. **Paste the result into your LLM tool** to get coding assistance.
+8. **Paste the result into your LLM tool** to get results.

 ---